dpedu/docker-rivendell/README.md

 Upcoming Roadmap
 ================

-* Autoplay RDAirOlay on boot
+* Autoplay RDAirplay on boot
 * Set up an audio file [dropbox](http://rivendell.tryphon.org/wiki/Dropboxes)
 * Include basic log generation rules by default
 * On first boot, if input data is available, import dropbox'd music and generate a basic log using it